isomerpages/nlb-biblioasia/articles-archive/features/_posts/2015-07-01-post-stories-we-can-call-our-own.md

 When the papers reported in 1992 that the government was looking for a new batch of Nominated MPs, many people were excited.
 I was president of the Association of Women for Action and Research at that time, so I rang up a few women and said: “Please apply.”
 They all said no. I then decided I had no moral right to persuade them to do something I wasn’t doing myself.
 So I applied, even though I had no idea what a parliamentarian did.

 When I met civil servants, they would tell me: “Do you know, every time you ask a question, it costs the civil service money?
 We have to do  research to answer it.”
-But that meant I got a lot of statistics from the govern- ment, because it had to reply to me.
+But that meant I got a lot of statistics from the government, because it had to reply to me.

 If there’s one thing Parliament taught me, it’s that if you want to  be in any area of policymaking, it’s  important to get the statistics right.

 If the statistics are wrong, you get  shot down and the rest of what you’re trying to say gets lost.

 What I really consider my biggest achievement was moving the Family Violence Bill in 1995.
-Even though it was defeated then, many of its provi- sions were subsequently incorporated into the Women’s Charter.
+Even though it was defeated then, many of its provisions were subsequently incorporated into the Women’s Charter.

-Two things I suggested in Parlia- ment have become a reality: I wanted an educational (Edusave) account set up for every adult Singaporean, and a medical savings account set up  for every elderly Singaporean.
-So 20 years down the line, both my dreams have been fulfilled by the SkillsFuture Credit scheme and the Pioneer Gen- eration Package.
+Two things I suggested in Parliament have become a reality: I wanted an educational (Edusave) account set up for every adult Singaporean, and a medical savings account set up  for every elderly Singaporean.
+So 20 years down the line, both my dreams have been fulfilled by the SkillsFuture Credit scheme and the Pioneer Generation Package.

-When you look at society in gen- eral, business, government and civil society are the three legs of the stool, but it’s only recently that policymak- ers in Singapore have realised that  it’s prudent to include civil society in decision-making.
+When you look at society in general, business, government and civil society are the three legs of the stool, but it’s only recently that policymakers in Singapore have realised that  it’s prudent to include civil society in decision-making.
 If the stakeholders are just business and government,  they sometimes don’t see the point of view of the rest of society, especially the disadvantaged.

 There are a lot of Singaporeans who haven’t done as well as the  country’s indicators seem to suggest.
 They still need people to advocate for them, highlight their difficulties, and try to make it such that more people get a share of the pie.

 I feel in particular for the elderly.
 They are poorer in general, and things like the Silver Support Scheme and the Pioneer Generation Package are just the beginning.
 We can still do better – we need to give them some autonomy and dignity.
 We retire way too early in Singapore.
-Even when I was in Parlia- ment, we were talking about moving it up to 67.
+Even when I was in Parliament, we were talking about moving it up to 67.
 Why hasn’t it changed yet?
 Why is there even a retirement age at all?
 Older people have institutional  memory, they have built networks and they are loyal to organisations.

 People should be allowed to work for as long as they think they can, and as long as their employer finds them producing good work.